judaru06/Heatmap_Matriz_Covarianza_DoA/README.md

 * Data Conversion: Complex matrices in text format are converted into numerical matrices.
 * Component Extraction: Real and imaginary parts of complex matrices are extracted.
 * Statistical Analysis: Descriptive statistics such as mean, median, mode, standard deviation, etc. are calculated.
+* Visualization: Heat maps are generated for the real and imaginary parts of the matrices.

+## Summary of Results
+Results show significant patterns in the complex matrices at different angles.
+Descriptive statistics provide a detailed view of the distribution of values in the matrices.

+## Discussion
+The results obtained allow the identification of patterns in RF signals that can be used to improve signal transmission and reception techniques.
+The visualizations help to better understand the data and to detect possible anomalies.

+## Conclusions
+This project demonstrates an effective methodology for the analysis of complex matrices in RF signals.
+The statistical analyses and visualizations provide valuable information that can be used in practical applications in the field of telecommunications.

 ## References:

 * Brilhante, D. D. S., Manjarres, J. C., Moreira, R., De Oliveira Veiga, L., De Rezende, J. F., Müller, F., Klautau, A., Leonel Mendes, L., & P. De Figueiredo, F. A. (2023).
 A Literature Survey on AI-Aided Beamforming and Beam Management for 5G and 6G Systems.
 Sensors, 23(9), 4359. https://doi.org/10.3390/s23094359